 NEWTOWN, Conn.
 (AP) — The mother of one of the children shot dead in last month's Connecticut elementary school massacre says she's disappointed she hasn't had an opportunity to be heard in the discussion over gun control in Washington, D.C.

 Veronique Pozner's 6-year-old son, Noah, was among 20 first-graders killed by a gunman at Sandy Hook Elementary in Newtown.
 She says she's "puzzled" why she hasn't received more information about legislative proposals.

 Pozner made the remarks Thursday in a statement released by her brother, Alexis Haller, who says he asked White House officials if victims' families would be informed of initiatives stemming from the massacre but never heard back.

-A message seeking comment was left with the White House.
+A message has been left with the White House.

 The Sandy Hook gunman also killed his mother at home and six adults at the school before committing suicide.